GoogleContainerTools/kpt-functions-sdk/README.md

 }
 ```

-[Configs][configs-api] parameter is an in-memory document store for Kubernetes objects populated from/to configuration files.
+The [configs][configs-api] parameter is an in-memory document store of Kubernetes objects populated
-It enables performing rich query and mutation operations.
+from/to configuration files.
+It enables rich query and mutation operations.

-Take a look at [these example functions][demo-funcs] to better understand how to use `kpt-functions` library.
+Take a look at [these example functions][demo-funcs] to better understand how to use
+`kpt-functions` library.
 These functions are available as docker images documented in the [catalog][catalog].

-To build the package:
+Once you've written some code, build the package with:

 ```sh
 npm run build
 ```

-Alternatively, run this in a separate terminal to continuously build as you make changes:
+Alternatively, run the following in a separate terminal.
+It will continuously build your function
+as you make changes:

 ```sh
 npm run watch
 ```

-To run the tests:
+To run the tests, use:

 ```sh
 npm test